 Anatomy of the heart.
 A: Anterior view of the heart.
 B: View of the right heart with the right atrial wall reflected to show the right atrium.
 C: Anterior view of the heart with the anterior wall removed to show the right ventricular cavity.
 D: View of the left heart with the left ventricular wall turned back to show the mitral valve.
 E: View of the left heart from the left side with the left ventricular free wall and mitral valve cut away to reveal the aortic valve.
 (Redrawn, with permission, from Cheitlin MD et al, eds.
 Clinical Cardiology, 6th ed.
 Originally published by Appleton & Lange.
 Copyright © 1993 by The McGraw-Hill Companies, Inc.)

 The heart lies free in the pericardial sac, attached to mediastinal structures only at the great vessels.
 During embryologic development, the heart invaginates into the pericardial sac like a fist pushing into a partially inflated balloon.
-The pericardial sac is composed of a serous inner layer (visceral pericardium) ...
+The pericardial sac is composed of a serous inner layer (visceral pericardium) directly apposed to the ...